Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2021-01-26
+* Updated build with n-level sorting code for FAQ

 ## 2021-01-25
 * Updated build to skip linking to empty topics
 * Reused n-level sorting code for dated indices